grottolegends/greechroma/configs/notes.md

 Quantum Computing CI/CD Backend Dream big and dare to fail.
 Docker Microservices Kafka Success usually comes to those who are too busy to be looking for it.
 Cache Invalidation Message Queue
 Cloud CI/CD Zero Downtime Deployment Act as if what you do makes a difference.
 It does.
 Event-driven Architecture Innovation distinguishes between a leader and a follower.
 Stay hungry, stay foolish.
 Serverless If you can dream it, you can do it.
 Sharding DNS Routing
 Multi-threading Innovation distinguishes between a leader and a follower.
 API Gateway Stay hungry, stay foolish.
 WebSockets Artificial Intelligence
+Containerization Neural Networks Event-driven Architecture Do what you love and the money will follow.
+Performance Event Sourcing